Trusted WordPress tutorials, when you need them most.

 This additional confirmation message makes it much harder to accidentally publish a post since you’ll need to click the ‘Publish’ button two times.

 We hope this article helped you learn how to avoid accidental publishing in WordPress.
-You may also want to see our list of the best WordPress plugins and tools for SEO and our WordPress tutorial on how to display popular products in WooCommerce.
+You may also want to see our expert picks of the best Gutenberg block plugins and how to automatically schedule your WordPress blog posts.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.